Cricket World Cup 2023: England win toss, opt to bat against Pakistan

 The individual Gross Division was won by 15-year-old Zurich Kanokpornvasin

-England won the toss and elected to bat first in their World Cup match against Pakistan, held in the iconic Eden Gardens in Kolkata on Saturday.
+England captain Jos Buttler won the toss and elected to bat against Pakistan in what is the final group match for both sides at the 50-overs World Cup at the Eden Gardens on Saturday.

+Holders England have already been eliminated, while 1992 champions Pakistan are only mathematically alive in the race for a semi-final place in the showpiece event.

+"Nice to break a losing streak, want to leave India with our heads held high," Buttler said referring to their win against the Netherlands in their previous match.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.